 Learn about the writing process.

-And if you’re curious, that’s a tool you can use to change out guitar strings.
+And if you’re curious, the tool atop the draft in the picture changes out guitar strings.
 I bet you could use it with a harp too.
-It was in a desk drawer when I took the picture.
-I thought it was a nice touch.
+It was in a desk drawer when I took the picture–thought it was a nice touch.